justinjoco/iam-system/README.md

 Authorization Code Flow with PKCE

-4 Components
+3 Components
-- React frontend 1 - For client application.
+- React Frontend; Client application.
 Create a router with a auth/callback path for redirection
-- React frontend 2 - login page for the auth server
+- Auth Backend - Will serve its own login page
-- Auth Backend
 - Resource Backend

 1. Frontend creates code_verifier and code_challenge